-Sierra Leone ratified the Convention on the Rights of Persons with Disabilities on 4 October 2010.
+Sierra Leone ratified the Convention on the Rights of Persons with Disabilities (CRPD) on 4 October 2010.

 The Persons with Disabilities Act (2011) of Sierra Leone prohibits discrimination against persons with disabilities in employment and provision of state services; it also calls for free healthcare and education; equal access to government buildings, housing, and public transportation; and provision of rehabilitation services for persons with disabilities.
-However, the laws and programs to provide access to buildings, information, and communications were not effectively implemented.
-One of the key provisions of the act was also the establishment of the National Commission for Persons with Disability (NCPD), with the mandate, among other things, “To prohibit discrimination against persons with disability, achieve equity in opportunities for persons with disability and to provide for other related matters.”
-National coordination on disabilities includes three strategic priorities: awareness raising, equal education, and equal employment opportunities.
-This includes all war amputees, including mine/ERW victims.
+One of the key provisions of the act was also the establishment of the National Commission for Persons with Disability (NCPD).
+However, the NCPD was significantly understaffed.
+Most of the main measures found in the Persons with Disabilities Act No 3 of 2011 had not been implemented in the six years since its adoption.

 Lina Magnusson and Gerd Ahlström, “Patients’ Satisfaction with Lower-limb Prosthetic and Orthotic Devices and Service delivery in Sierra Leone and Malawi,” BMC Health Services Research, 1 February 2017, p.
 11.